RHesketh/OpenBudget/docs/wip/README.md

 1. Submit Pull Request
 1. Discuss via Pull Request
 1. Pull Request gets approved or denied by core team member

+#### Translations

+A great way to help the project is by translating it into a new language for all users to use.
+Localisation files are found in [config/locales](config/locales/).
+If you'd like to add a new language or make a change to the existing files, please feel free to submit a pull request as described above.

 ## Contact